-The US PCE price index rose 2.8% year-over-year in February 2026, the same pace as in the previous month and matching expectations.
+The US PCE price index rose 3.5% year-on-year in March 2026, the highest since May 2023, in line with market expectations.
 PCE Price Index Annual Change in the United States averaged 3.28 percent from 1960 until 2026, reaching an all time high of 11.60 percent in March of 1980 and a record low of -1.47 percent in July of 2009. source: U.S. Bureau of Economic Analysis

-PCE Price Index Annual Change in the United States remained unchanged at 2.80 percent in February.
+PCE Price Index Annual Change in the United States increased to 3.50 percent in March from 2.80 percent in February of 2026.

-PCE Price Index Annual Change in the United States remained unchanged at 2.80 percent in February.
+PCE Price Index Annual Change in the United States increased to 3.50 percent in March from 2.80 percent in February of 2026.
 PCE Price Index Annual Change in the United States is expected to be 3.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the United States PCE Price Index Annual Change is projected to trend around 2.60 percent in 2027 and 2.40 percent in 2028, according to our econometric models.

 Calendar GMT Reference Actual Previous Consensus TEForecast